 - Do as I say, not as I do.

 As a leader, you set the example.
 You are the prototype for how you want your officers to carry themselves, treat others, be productive, and handle their work.
-If you show motivation, trust, and loyalty; then your officers will reciprocate by showing you motivation, trust, and loyalty.
+If you show trust, loyalty and appreciation; then your officers will reciprocate by showing you trust, loyalty, and motivation.
 On the other hand, if what you say does not match what you do, your officers will be the first ones to pick up on that.
 Hypocrisy will take any existence of a positive culture and snuff it out like a candle in the wind.
-Then a culture of self-preservation, fear, and confusion will be what takes root since the actions of the leader do not match the words they are saying which creates an uncertain environment.
+Then a culture of self-preservation, fear, and confusion will be what takes root since the actions of the leader do not match the words they are saying which creates an environment of uncertainty.